Atono Chrome extension

 Tenancy (customer)

-The tenancy metatag specifies the customer's tenant ID for multi-tenant applications, so actions like feature flag changes or bug reports are correctly applied to the right user or organization.
+The tenancy meta tag is only required for multi-tenant applications.
+It specifies the customer's tenant ID, ensuring feature flag changes and bug reports apply to the correct user or organization.

 <meta property="atono:tenancy" content="<customer-tenant-id>">